kubernetes/community/contributors/design-proposals/sig-cli/dynamic_resource_shortcut_fecth.md

 ## Motivation

-Previously, when a new resource added to server, developer should add those resources/shortcuts name into two places of kubectl: [here](https://github.com/kubernetes/kubernetes/blob/357db0c39c7203809b369516c0ec93831ead8649/pkg/kubectl/cmd/cmd.go#L201) and [there](https://github.com/kubernetes/kubernetes/blob/f9913c4948038b9b51f2342134d546c6bb74e7a3/pkg/kubectl/kubectl.go#L46). then `kubectl get/describe/explain... -h` will show the new added hard code resources/shortcuts, But some times people always forget to add those things, and we have to submit new pr to fix that everytime.
+Previously, when a new resource added to server, developer should add those resources/shortcuts name into two places of kubectl: [here](https://github.com/kubernetes/kubernetes/blob/357db0c39c7203809b369516c0ec93831ead8649/pkg/kubectl/cmd/cmd.go#L201) and [there](https://github.com/kubernetes/kubernetes/blob/f9913c4948038b9b51f2342134d546c6bb74e7a3/pkg/kubectl/kubectl.go#L46). then `kubectl get/describe/explain... -h` will show the new added hard code resources/shortcuts, But some times people always forget to add those things, and we have to submit new pr to fix that everytime, so is not a good experience for both developer and user, we should giving them an accurate resource list.

 ## Proposal

-We should eliminate those every time add new hardcoded resources in kubectl, improve development experiences, but for how to prompt those information properly, there's two solutions here I've come up with:
+For how to prompt those information properly, there're two solutions here I've come up with:

 ### solution 1

-Keep current help messages, and add a ring1Factory function use clientDiscovery fetch resources/shortcuts from server then concatenate those valid resources string and print every time when user execute command like this:
+Keep current help messages, and add a ring1Factory function use clientDiscovery fetch resources/shortcuts from server then concatenate those valid resources string and print every time when user execute command,also if cluster is not aviliable for some reason, kubectl will fall back to use hardcode resource strings.

 ```
 ➜  ~ kubectl get -h
 Display one or many resources.

 Valid resource types include: